katjagrace/katjagrace.github.io/_posts/2020-10-20-american-politics.md

 - if you wanted to determine the best policies to adopt across a huge number of issues, voting to choose a small group of people to decide them all, out of a moderately larger pool of people, based on a combination of a few issues that seem salient at the time, plus the candidate's vibes, social prowess, and susceptibility to public embarrassment, doesn't seem like a thing you should even expect to work.
 - Continual overt lying isn't a deal breaker in the highest office
 - Debate of the kind where you discuss the answer to some question [doesn't seem to be part of](/2020-10-08-punishment-for-forgotten-norms.md) presidential debates
 - Things I would usually think of as basic are not assumed in public debate.
-For instance, that the 'personal freedom' we might agree to uphold isn't prima facie going to include freedom to harm other people.
+For instance, that the 'personal freedom' we might agree to uphold isn't prima facie going to include freedom to harm other people by giving them covid.
+- Something something QAnon?

 This is all an account of my previously unexamined feelings, and on examination, I don't endorse them.